-This pesto is a not only tasty but healthy too, thats the great thing about pestos is that you can get the health benefits from vegetables and herbs you may normally not eat very much of.
+This pesto is a not only tasty but healthy too.
+That’s the great thing about pesto, you can get the health benefits from vegetables and herbs you normally may not eat.

 - 2 Cups Italian Parsley Leaves

 - 3/4 Cup Aged Asiago Cheese or Parmesan